keffren/aws_labs/hands_on_3/README.md

 ## AWS SERVICE: DYNAMODB

 The idea for this app is that It can post a new reminder to the first API endpoint.
 This will write a new record in DynamoDB, but It will have added a global secondary index (GSI) to the table.
-This means that I can get a reminder by `id`, or you can query based on the `user`.
+This means that I can get a reminder by `id`, or you can query based on the `userID`.

 It will also have a `Time-To-Live` (TTL) which will allow you to trigger a Lambda at the time of the reminder as timestamp.